-You’ll be introduced to WGU’s competency-based approach to education at the beginning of your first term, in a process called Education Without Boundaries (EWB).
-During EWB, you’ll get familiar with online learning as well as the learning resources and tools you’ll use throughout the duration of your degree program.
+You’ll be introduced to WGU’s competency-based approach to education at the beginning of your first term, in a process called Orientation.
+During Orientation, you’ll get familiar with online learning as well as the learning resources and tools you’ll use throughout the duration of your degree program.

 Paying for your Education